derykmakgill/website/tax.md

 and the last thing I want is to get slapped with a bunch of fees because *you* weren't able to find the record in the system."

-"I don't know what to tell you Mr. Makgill," said the agent.
+"I don't know what to tell you Mr. Hanawalt," said the agent.
 "You don't owe us anything."

 "Make a note.
 That's all.
 I want it noted in my account so that when one of your goons comes knocking demanding protection money plus interest I can say that I've been trying to pay.
 You're the fifth agent I've talked to about this."

-"I will do that Mr. Makgill.
+"I will do that Mr. Hanawalt.
 Is there anything else I can help you with?"

 George stopped himself from saying something violent and hung up the phone.
 There were a great many things that agent, and everyone who worked with him, could do